How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 How long does the full process take from first inquiry to visa in hand?

 A realistic end-to-end timeline is still often several months once document gathering, apostille work, police certificates, pension proof, bank logistics, and the in-country filing stage are all included.
-For the in-country processing stage itself, PRA's current applicant guidance says 30 to 45 working days from receipt of complete documentary requirements.
+For the in-country processing stage itself, PRA's current applicant guidance says 30 to 45 working days from receipt of complete documents.
 A separate PRA processing document shows a shorter internal turnaround, but it excludes BI processing and should not be the figure applicants plan around.

 Can I handle the application myself or do I need an agent?